Gateways¶

 Delete a gateway¶

-To delete a gateway, pass gateway configuration to dstack delete
+To delete a gateway, pass the gateway configuration to dstack delete:

 - See services on how to run services